 These requirements ensure that certified veterinary herbalists possess a thorough understanding of the subject matter and can provide the highest level of care.
 The VBMA is committed to maintaining a standard of excellence within the field of veterinary herbalism, and we encourage candidates to meet these criteria as they pursue certification.

-- Submit three publication-quality case reports within 3 years.
-We strongly encourage candidates to consider publishing these reports for peer review.
+- Submit three publication-quality case reports.
+Two case reports must be submitted prior to sitting for the exam and the third must be submitted within one year after the exam.
+We strongly encourage candidates to consider publishing these reports for peer review in the VBMA Journal.

 - Contribute a minimum of 10 test questions that can be utilized in future exams, helping to enrich the knowledge base of our community within 3 years.